Skip to main content

 • Collaborations - interaction between two or more business entities

-A business analyst should understand the business process and create a process model using BPMN elements as described below.
+A business analyst should understand the business process, collect all the necessary information related to the process, and be able to create a process model using BPMN elements as described below.

 BPMN 2.0 Elements